andydabinett/credit_card_defaults_project/README.md

 The dataset represents default and non-default accounts of credit card clients in Taiwan from 2005.
 Using this historical data, I will try to build a predictive model that classifies whether an account will pay off its next month’s balance or default.

-The dataset has the following attributes:
+The dataset has the following attributes, with "dpnm" (did not pay next month) being the binary target vector - 0 for an account that did pay (non-default), and 1 for an account that did not pay (default).

 ID
 LIMIT_BAL